ErikLaing/Laing-Homes/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: img/Horizontal Logo.png
 contact_entries:
-  - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
-  - heading: Working hours
+  - heading: Contact Info
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: |-
+      Erik Laing, Associate Broker |
+      Creek Realty |
+      Mobile: 612-430-1014
+      Email: erik@laing-homes.com
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+My business is to work with you, wherever you are at (or wish to be).
+Please contact me to begin your next move.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

 You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
 Don’t be shy, drop us a line!